Effective Strategic Alignment

 • How do you link external influences with strategies?

-• Where do AI and machine learning fit?
+• Where do AI and machine learn fit?

 • What outcome are you looking for with his linkage?